-UI item Description Data source Type the name of the Data source to connect to.
-This can be a server name, or in some cases, the path to a database file.
-This depends on which OLE DB provider you are using.
+• n in some cas ame of the Data source to connect to.
+This can be a server name, or ses, the path to a database file.
+This depends on which OLE DB ou are using.
 Only available when you create a new connection.
-Example: If you selected Microsoft Office 12.0 Access Database Engine OLE DB Provider, enter the file name of the Access database file, including the full file path: C:\Users\{user}\Documents\Qlik\Sense\Apps\Tutorial source files\Sales.accdb If a connection to the data source fails, a warning message is displayed.
-Connection string The connection string to use when connecting to the data source.
-This string contains references to the Provider and the Data source .
-Only available when you edit a connection.
-Windows integrated security With this option you use the existing Windows credentials of the user running the Qlik Sense service.
-Specific user name and password With this option you need to enter User name and Password for the data source login credentials.
-Username User name to connect with, if required by the data source.
-Leave this field empty if you use Windows integrated security or the data source does not require credentials.
-Password Password to connect with, if required by the data source.
-Leave this field empty if you use Windows integrated security or the data source does not require credentials.
-Load Select database If you want to test the connection, click Load and then Select database to use for establishing the data connection.
-You are still able to use all other available databases of the data source when selecting data from the data connection.
-Name Name of the data connection.
+Example. eted Microsoft Office 12.0 Access Database Engine OLE DB Provider, le name of the Access database file, including the full file path: C:\Users\{u user}\Documents\Qlik\Sense\Apps\Tutorial source files\Sales.accdb a connection to the data source fails, a warning message is splayed. string contains re ction string to use when connecting to the data source.
+This string eferences to the Provider and the Data source .
+Only available when connection. · otion you use the existing Windows credentials of the user running nse service. · · otion you need to enter User name and Password for the data n credentials.
+Username User name to connect with, if required by the data source. field empty if you use Windows integrated security or the data as not require credentials.
+Password Password t to connect with, if required by the data source. field empty if you use Windows integrated security or the data es not require credentials. to test the connection, click Load and then Select database to ablishing the data connection. ou are still able to use all other available databases of the data urce when selecting data from the data connection.